Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Board of Homeland Security; Development of List of Approved Unmanned Aircraft Systems

-Would require the Georgia Board of Homeland Security to develop and maintain a list of approved UAS for use by the state.
-Addresses security concerns regarding foreign-origin drones.
+Would require the Georgia Board of Homeland Security to develop a list of approved unmanned aircraft systems for use by state government agencies.
+Passed House as HB 205 with committee substitution; referred to Senate on 2025-02-24.

 Last action: February 24, 2025

-Aviation; Prohibit Launch or Intentional Landing of Unmanned Aircraft Systems from or on Agricultural Land
+Aviation; Prohibit Launch or Intentional Landing of UAS on Agricultural Land

-Would prohibit launch or intentional landing of UAS from or on agricultural land without owner consent.
-Protects farming operations and private agricultural property.
+Would prohibit the launch or intentional landing of unmanned aircraft systems from or on agricultural land without the owner's permission.
+Relevant to Georgia's agricultural operations and crop protection.

 Last action: February 19, 2026